aalmuzairee/mad/README.md

 | `PullCube` |

 which can be set through the `task` variable.
+Note that you need to set `discount=0.8` for any ManiSkill3 task.

 -----